The best antivirus rescue disks are a simple solution to recovering access to your computer and files after a malware attack.

 With any luck that will recover your PC, and help everything run more smoothly and stress-free afterwards.
 However, do ensure you have the best anti-virus and keep it updated!

 - Suspect you have malware?
-Try these free malware removal tools
+Try these malware removal tools.

 The Avast Rescue Disk isn't a standalone product, as much as a service existing Avast customers can access from whichever Avast anti-virus or internet security package they are using.